Mr. Sketch

 Mr. Sketch is a brand of scented markers, currently owned by Newell Brands.
 Its markers are sold in packages of 4, 6, 8, 10, 12 and 18 and 22 units.
 Mr. Sketch markers come in both chisel and fine point.
 The markers have large strokes and can be used for posters and group work.
 Mr. Sketch markers have many different colors to choose from.

-Mr. Sketch markers were originally introduced by the Sanford Manufacturing Co. in 1965, and have been popular with small children.
+Mr. Sketch markers were originally introduced by the Sanford Manufacturing Co. in 1965, and have been popular with young children.